 Plus, you have complete control over the amount of sugar in the sauce.

 If you’re thinking you need to go out and buy some fancy barbecue sauce, let me set you straight.
-The secret ingredient is blackberry preserves, which is available at the grocery store.
+The secret ingredient is blackberry preserves, which are available at the grocery store.

-Blackberry BBQ sauce is terrific in any recipe that calls for barbecue sauce.
+Blackberry BBQ sauce is terrific in any recipe that calls for barbecue sauce which is why we included it in our cookout recipes.
 Try it on chicken or pork chops.
 It’s delicious as a dipping sauce too!